Burning Down the House : Talking Heads and the New York Scene That Transformed Rock

 On the 50th anniversary of Talking Heads, acclaimed music biographer Jonathan Gould presents the long-overdue, definitive story of this singular band, capturing the gritty energy of 1970s New York City and showing how a group of art students brought fringe culture to rock's mainstream, forever changing the look and sound of popular music.

 "Psycho Killer."
 "Take Me to the River."
 "Road to Nowhere."
-Few musical artists have had the lasting impact and relevance of Talking Heads.
-One of the foundational bands of New York's downtown 1970s music scene, Talking Heads have endured as a musical and cultural force for decades.
-Their unique brand of transcendent, experimental rock remains a lingering influence on popular music—despite their having disbanded over thirty years ago.
+Few artists have had the lasting impact and relevance of Talking Heads.
+One of the foundational bands of downtown New York's 1970s music scene, Talking Heads have endured as a musical and cultural force for decades, their unique brand of transcendent, experimental rock a lingering influence on popular music—despite having disbanded over thirty years ago.

 最近チェックした商品